wyleyr/org-citeproc/README.markdown

 [json.el]: ./json.el

-## Installing citeproc
+## Installing org-citeproc

 Change to the source directory and:

     cabal build

-If you want to use this with Org mode, copy the resulting `citeproc` binary from `dist/build/citeproc/citeproc` to `$ORGROOT/bin/org-citeproc`, where `$ORGROOT` is the root of your Org mode distribution.
+If you want to use this with Org mode, copy the resulting `org-citeproc` binary from `dist/build/org-citeproc/org-citeproc` to `$ORGROOT/bin/org-citeproc`, where `$ORGROOT` is the root of your Org mode distribution.
 My [wip-cite-org-citeproc branch] of Org mode makes use of this binary.